metabase/metabase/docs/troubleshooting-guide/application-database.md

 ### Metabase fails to connect to H2 Database on Windows 10

-In some situations on Windows 10 the Metabase JAR needs to be unblocked so it has permissions to create local files for the application database.
-The sign you might need this is an error message like this when running the JAR:
+In some situations on Windows 10, the Metabase JAR needs to have permissions to create local files for the application database.
+If the Metabase JAR lacks permissions, you might see an error message like this when running the JAR:

 ```
 Exception in thread "main" java.lang.AssertionError: Assert failed: Unable to connect to Metabase DB.